Friends and Family (The Simpsons): Production

+Cultural references

+"I Feel Free" by Cream is heard while Homer is at home.
+He watches the Police Academy films and ends up lying on the roof like Snoopy.
+Luigi tests Homer and Julia by having them eat spaghetti like the title characters in Lady and the Tramp.
+While Burns tests the virtual reality glasses, the Simpson children's heads briefly turn into Zoidberg from Futurama.

+Purported foreshadowing

+In February 2024, viewers noticed similarities between this episode's virtual reality plot and usage of the Apple Vision Pro.
+There were reports of people on the subway or walking on the street wearing the Apple Vision Pro which was similarly depicted in the episode with characters wearing similar goggles.
+Social media posts declared the incident another prediction by the series.

 Reception

 "Friends and Family" received positive reviews from critics.

 Dennis Perkins of The A.V.
 Club gave the episode a B− stating, "Thankfully, while 'Friends And Family' never quite comes together, each story has its charms.
 Latter-day Simpsons has a bewildering tendency to jam two possible A-stories into the same episode, shorting them both.
 Here, the blame lies more with how damned long it takes to get to the plot(s), but, by the time the sweet ending rolls around...the consistent gags and smidge of heart wore me down."

 Tony Sokol of Den of Geek rated the episode four of five stars commenting, "Lines aren’t everything, especially in animated entertainment and this episode has dozens of sight gags, many of them are happening in the background...I don’t use this word lightly, but this episode was excellent."

 "Friends and Family" scored a 2.6 rating with a 9 share and was watched by 6 million people, making The Simpsons Fox's highest rated show of the night.